sciurus/justweather/README.markdown

 ## Description
 This program creates a weather page inspired by the simpleweather.com.
-I wrote it in 2008 after that site shut down.
+I wrote the inintial 2008 after that site shut down.
 It depends on Yahoo's weather API, which is only available for non-commercial use.
-The program expects a zip code as input and outputs an html file.

 ## Usage
-    $ justweather.pl zip_code
+    $ plackup

 ## Requirements
+  * Plack
   * LWP::Simple
   * XML::LibXML
   * XML::LibXSLT